Delio Gamboa: In the beginning

-Time with Colombia National Team
+International career

 Delio took part in the 1961 Colombia National Squad which qualified for the following years FIFA World Cup.
 At the 1962 FIFA World Cup an injury limited Gamboa to just one appearance at said World Cup.

 "Maravilla"

 Upon his arrival in Colombia to play in the 1961 qualifiers Delio joined Millonarios.
 He went on to play for Millonarios from 1961–1965.
 He won the Colombian Domestic League (now the Liga Águila) title four straight seasons (1961, 1962, 1963 and 1964).

 Delio had been given his nickname "Maravilla" when still an amateur, as number 10 (inside-left was the position called then) on the Valle del Cauca selección, which outclassed all other State teams and garnered the Colombian championship, stunning the spectators with his play which people thought nothing short of miraculous and Gamboa "a wonder" in the flesh.
 He briefly revived the nickname which Millonarios sides earned in the DiStefano-Pedernera era, "El Ballet Azul" ("The Blue Ballet") for its elegant and artistic style of play.